|Royal Observatory, Courtyard|

 2011, July 27: Unveiling of OMEGA's London 2012 Countdown Clock (counting down to the start of the Olympics and replacing the Accurist Countdown Clock).

-2012, mid- Sepember: Removal of the OMEGA Countdown Clock.
+2012, mid- Sepember: Removal of the OMEGA Countdown Clock and its replacement with a red vertical line on the ATC shutters.